health savings account (hsa)

 SAVE FOR RETIREMENT

 In most cases, you can use your HSA for eligible expenses once you retire.
-You can also invest your HSA dollars in investment options once your balance reaches $1,000.
+You can also invest your HSA funds in investment options once your balance reaches $1,000.

 YOURS TO KEEP

 Any remaining balance at the end of the year rolls over to the next year.
-If you ever decide to switch plans or even leave the Art Institute, that money is yours to keep.
+If you ever decide to switch plans or even leave the Art Institute, that money in your HSA is yours to keep.

-How to Get the Most from Your HSA
+How to Get the Most from an HSA

 Manage your deductible and other out-of-pocket costs

-You must meet your annual deductible (if applicable) before the plan begins paying coinsurance toward your medical and prescription drug expenses.
+You generally must meet your annual deductible before the plan begins paying coinsurance toward your medical and prescription drug expenses.

 Each time you have these expenses, you decide whether to pay out-of-pocket and let your HSA grow, earning interest for future eligible expenses, OR use your HSA.